-Follow the path of the river Tweed, then up hill and down dale – gorgeous – until you reach a hidden valley and the family’s 2,000-acre farm.
+Follow the path of the river Tweed, then up hill and downdale – gorgeous – until you reach a hidden valley and the 2000-acre family farm.

-Here nestles Time, immaculately converted, with great wide views over an ancient Borders landscape of drystone walls and rolling hills, all of which can be easily admired from lounging in Time’s own hot tub in its own private outside space.
+Here nestles Time - immaculately converted, with great wide views over an ancient Borders landscape of drystone walls and rolling hills, all of which can be easily admired from lounging in Time’s hot tub in its own private outside space.

 It is a wildlife paradise providing a haven for deer, foxes, stoats, squirrels, kestrels, barn owls, pheasants, partridges and so much more.

-There are 9 golf courses within 15miles of Dignity and Time, and for those seeking more excitement we are 7 miles from the world-renowned mountain biking centre of Glentress Forest, with its great choice of green, blue, red and black runs.
+There are 9 golf courses within 15 miles of Dignity and Time, and we are only 7 miles from the world-renowned mountain biking centre of Glentress Forest, with its great choice of green, blue, red and black runs.

-Discover a land with a turbulent and romantic history, punctuated by imposing castles, elegant abbey’s, stately mansions and dramatic ruins many within a 30-minute drive.
+Travel the Borders and discover a land with a turbulent and romantic history, punctuated by imposing castles, elegant abbeys, stately mansions and dramatic ruins, many of which are within a 30-minute drive.

-With the new Borders railway, it means Edinburgh is easily accessible Dignity and Time are 6 miles away from the station at Stow and it’s a 40-minute train journey into the city centre.
+With the new Borders railway, Edinburgh is easily accessible from Dignity and Time.
+Stow train station is 6 miles away and from there it’s only a 40-minute train journey into the city centre.

-Wherever your day takes you, it’s a comforting thought to be able to return to comfy sofas and a wood burning stove in the evening, or you may even fancy a relaxing dip in the hot tub where you can enjoy the breath-taking view down the Caddon valley.
+No matter where your day takes you, it’s a comforting thought to be able to return to comfy sofas and a wood burning stove in the evening, or you may even fancy a relaxing dip in the hot tub where you can enjoy the breath-taking view down the Caddon valley.